Skip to content

 The main targets of the pilot testing:

-• Demonstrate the use of RotoDynamic HeaterTM (RDH) technology for high-temperature process heating with inert gases, such as: air, nitrogen, methane, steam, CO2
+• Demonstrate the use of RotoDynamic HeaterTM (RDH) technology for high-temperature industrial process heating with inert gases, such as: air, nitrogen, methane, steam, CO2

 • Demonstrate the RotoDynamic ReactorTM (RDR) technology and its reliability for hydrocarbon cracking to stakeholders in the petrochemical industry